samschanderl/cheat-sheets/README.md

-# cheat-sheets
+# Cheat Sheets
-collection of useful cheat sheets
+You can find a collection of handy cheat sheets

+## Current Cheat Sheets
+- Useful Command Line Commands